Skip links

 Sometimes undercover police will coerce or harass someone to get them to do something that they otherwise wouldn’t have done.
 In order to use this as a defense, the coercion and harassment have to be at a level that would be hard for a reasonable person to refuse.

-Do you have federal drug charges against you?
-If you have been arrested or charged with a crime, it is essential to obtain legal council for help.
+Do you have drug possession charges against you?
+If you have been arrested or charged with a drug crime, it is essential to obtain legal counsel for help.
 It’s important to take your charges seriously.
 Don’t just hope for the best.
-Hire an attorney who understands your situation and the consequences you face.
+Hire a drug crime lawyer who understands your situation and the consequences you face.

 Get Legal Help Today.